chnejohnson/common-good-reward-system/README.md

 ## Reference
 The idea of this project mainly come from three inspiring works.
 The first one is a French documentary film named *Tomorrow* directed by Cyril Dion and Mélanie Laurent in 2015.
 Their beautiful vision about local living economy and complementary currency inspired me a lot.

 Second, it's Ethereum community.
-There are many creative ideas like [*Call-out assurance contracts*](https://ethresear.ch/t/call-out-assurance-contracts/466) by Vitalik, [*HumanityDAO*](https://humanitydao.org/), a smart contract of Writing a Dominant Assurance Contract by [*Program the Blockchain*](https://programtheblockchain.com/posts/2018/05/01/writing-a-dominant-assurance-contract/), token curation markets, and [*A Risk Redistribution Standard for Practical Cryptocurrency Payment*](https://www.youtube.com/watch?v=6gOyQ5JLcmQ&fbclid=IwAR1G2BMhMITBNrNeHyzHh6AdOa76oy6gNLvxOID9MLKa8I9AIBG2WQeo9pk) by Hu Yao-Chieh & Lee Ting Ting.
+There are many creative ideas like [*Call-out assurance contracts*](https://ethresear.ch/t/call-out-assurance-contracts/466) by Vitalik, [*HumanityDAO*](https://humanitydao.org/), a smart contract of Writing a Dominant Assurance Contract by [*Program the Blockchain*](https://programtheblockchain.com/posts/2018/05/01/writing-a-dominant-assurance-contract/), the idea of token curation markets, and [*A Risk Redistribution Standard for Practical Cryptocurrency Payment*](https://www.youtube.com/watch?v=6gOyQ5JLcmQ&fbclid=IwAR1G2BMhMITBNrNeHyzHh6AdOa76oy6gNLvxOID9MLKa8I9AIBG2WQeo9pk) by Hu Yao-Chieh & Lee Ting Ting.

-Finally, an excellent book about political economy named *Radical Markets* written by Eric A. Posner & E. Glen Weyl, which actually enlightens me to come up with the idea of markets in public goods.
+Finally, it's an excellent book about political economy named *Radical Markets* written by Eric A. Posner & E. Glen Weyl.
+The idea of Radical Democracy in chapter 2 actually enlightens me to come up with the idea of markets in public goods.

-There are more good works inspiring me on the internet I didn't referred, I just list some of the important ones, and hope the project can also inspire you.
+There are more good works inspiring me on the internet or in my life I didn't referred, I just listed some of the important ones, and hoped the project can also inspire you to some degree.